simondean/parallel-cucumber-js/README.md

 # parallel-cucumber-js

 Executes Cucumber scenarios in parrallel, reducing the amount of time tests take to execute.

+__WARNING: This is work-in-progress.
+It is not working yet__

 ## Usage